Generic name: spironolactone [ spir-ON-oh-LAK-tone ]

 To make sure spironolactone is safe for you, tell your doctor if you have:

-an electrolyte imbalance (such as low levels of magnesium in your blood); or
+an electrolyte imbalance (such as low levels of calcium, magnesium, or sodium in your blood);

 How should I take spironolactone?

 Take spironolactone exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-This medication can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using spironolactone.

 If you are being treated for high blood pressure, keep using this medication even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.